awsdocs/amazon-cloudfront-developer-guide/doc_source/Invalidation.md

 You can invalidate only files that are associated with a web distribution\.
 You cannot invalidate objects that are served by an RTMP distribution\.

  **Forwarding cookies**
 If you configured CloudFront to forward cookies to your origin, CloudFront edge caches might contain several versions of the file\.
 When you invalidate a file, CloudFront invalidates every cached version of the file regardless of its associated cookies\.
 You can’t selectively invalidate some versions and not others based on the associated cookies\.
-For more information, see [Caching Content Based on Cookies](Cookies.md)\.
+For more information, see [Caching content based on cookies](Cookies.md)\.

  **Forwarding headers**
 If you configured CloudFront to forward a whitelist of headers to your origin and to cache based on the values of the headers, CloudFront edge caches might contain several versions of the file\.
 When you invalidate a file, CloudFront invalidates every cached version of the file regardless of the header values\.
-You can’t selectively invalidate some versions and not others based on header values\. \(If you configure CloudFront to forward all headers to your origin, CloudFront doesn't cache your files\.\) For more information, see [Caching Content Based on Request Headers](header-caching.md)\.
+You can’t selectively invalidate some versions and not others based on header values\. \(If you configure CloudFront to forward all headers to your origin, CloudFront doesn't cache your files\.\) For more information, see [Caching content based on request headers](header-caching.md)\.

  **Forwarding query strings**
 If you configured CloudFront to forward query strings to your origin, you must include the query strings when invalidating files, as shown in the following examples: